mattikl/tackle/README.md

 * Python 3 compliance (currently requires 2.7 due to the importlib import)
 * support custom readers and writers
 * idea: custom plugins in git
+* tests
+* travis.yml
+* use chardet
+    * also not to print binary data to stdout
+* add --test to test parsing input
+* add tackle-mgmt --testall to test all readers and writers with a test fixture